-If you want to mentor a project, think carefully about several things:
+If you want to mentor a project, things to keep in mind:

 - Do you have enough time to work on this with the intern during the entire timeline?
 You will be helping someone else when they get stuck.
 You don’t want to become a blocker because you’re busy.

-- It is harder to find success when you are completely certain of how an idea needs to be implemented; finding a intern with the skills and interest to implement a specific solution is a lot harder than finding a intern with enough skills to respond to a use case need.
-Also, Interns learn more when they help design and guide the project.
+- It is harder to find success when you are completely certain of how an idea needs to be implemented. finding an intern with the skills and interest to implement a specific solution is a lot harder.
+Instead, the goal should be to focus on finding an intern with enough skills to respond to a use case need.
+Interns learn more when they help design and guide the project.
 In other words, provide guidance and direction but let the intern do some of the “driving.”

-- Where you can have looser ideas, you may be able to find a student who works as a sort-of intern who can implement a solution to a use case you have.
-In past experiences, students going after a use case are more likely to get somewhere with self-direction and support from you.
+- Focus on listing use-cases and the problem statement.
+Where you have looser ideas, you may be able to find a student who works as a sort-of intern who can implement a solution to a use case you have In past experiences, students going after a use case are more likely to get somewhere with self-direction and support from you.

 Can I be a mentor without a project?

 Yes!
 You can be a general mentor.
-This is a person who works with all students regardless of their project.
+You will work with all students regardless of their project.
 To become a general mentor please open an issue in the Mentored Projects issue tracker offering your help.
 Please tag the issue with the GSoC tag.